dotnet/tye/docs/frontend_backend_deploy.md

 # Getting Started with Deployment

+This tutorial assumes that you have completed the [Frontend Backend Run Sample](frontend_backend_run.md)

 Before we deploy, make sure you have the following installed on your machine.

 1. Installing [docker](https://docs.docker.com/install/) based on your operating system.